ethereum-optimism/infra/op-signer/README.md

 ./bin/signer
 ```

-## Configuring Cloud KMS
+## Configuring KMS
-Modify the `config.yaml` file to connect op-signer with your cloud KMS.
+Modify the `config.yaml` file to connect op-signer with your KMS.
 - `name`: DNS name of the client connecting to op-signer.
 Must match the DNS name in the TLS certificate.
-- `key`: key resource name of the Cloud KMS.
+- `key`: key resource name of the KMS.

 You can add a list of `name`/`key` to use different keys for each client connecting with op-signer.